Cecil Hoskins: BHP merger

-Rumours that a merger was in train began circulating in August 1935, but initially were deflected without comment by both Hoskins and Harold Darling of BHP.
+Rumours that a merger was in train began circulating in August 1935, but initially were deflected, without comment, by both Hoskins and Harold Darling of BHP.
 Hoskins visited the BHP Newcastle works, ostensibly to look over the plant, then celebrating its 20th anniversary.
 In fact, the merger had been discussed and agreed around that time.
 The BHP board announced the conclusion of negotiations, in mid-October 1935.

 With interest concentrated on the merger, AI&S did not report its half-year result in November 1935.
 In December 1935, all 2,700,007 ordinary shares in AI&S were acquired by BHP in exchange for 750,000 BHP ordinary shares, and AI&S became a subsidiary of BHP.
 A condition of the merger was that all partly-paid ordinary shares were fully-paid prior to the exchange.
 Preference shares in AI&S continued to trade until 1959.
 The Hoskins family became significant shareholders of BHP.

 Hoskins himself would attribute the merger solely to the effects of the depression.
 Probably that was a rationalisation of a more uncomfortable truth; ultimately, albeit after much time and great effort, the grand plans for Australian Iron & Steel—the vision of Charles Hoskins—had ended in failure.
 Cecil Hoskins had been somewhat out of his depth, and it was time to hand over the enterprise to those who could run it better than he could.

 After the merger with BHP

 The board of AI&S was altered to reflect the new ownership of the company, and Harold Darling became its chairman.
-It was this new board, who delivered the bad news, in March 1936 of AI&S' 33% fall in half-year profit, and in November 1936, of a half-year loss.
+It was this new board, who delivered the bad news, in March 1936 of AI&S's 33% fall in half-year profit, and in November 1936, of a half-year loss.

 BHP for its part was magnanimous.
 Hoskins was given the role of general manager at Port Kembla.
 He and Sid Hoskins remained directors of what was, by then, a subsidiary company, Australian Iron and Steel Ltd. In a gesture of recognition to the Hoskins family, the BHP board gave Port Kembla steelworks the official name of 'Hoskins Kembla Works.'
 However, Hoskins was not asked to join the board of BHP; it had been a merger, but not a merger of equals.